nimbl3/reddit-feed-react-native/README.md

 2. Open your Emulator or Plug a real device to your computer

-3. Clone this repo and `cd RedditFeed`
+3. Clone this repo and `cd reddit-feed-react-native`

-4. Run `react-native run-android` if you want to run on Android, and run `react-native run-ios` if you want to run on iOS
+4. Run `react-native run-android` if you want to run on Android, or `react-native run-ios` if you want to run on iOS.

 [getting-started]: https://facebook.github.io/react-native/docs/getting-started.html